thinkUXca/jekyll-now/about.md

       exemplary user-centered designs, documentation, presentations, and applications for our clients.
     </p>
     <p>
-      We have more than 50 years of combined experience in research, teaching, software development, and user experience design.
+      We have more than 50 years of combined experience in user experience design, research, teaching, and software development.
     </p>
   </div>
 </div>